All Episodes

 Stick around.

-It is free class day, and Bob Harper is here.
+And Bob Harper is here.

-He's teaching us part of his signature black fire workout routine to improve your heart health.
+He's teaching us part of his signature Black Fire workout routine to improve your heart health.

-And before we get into more details, these guys have been begging for answers.
+We're back with more of a free Clash of Bob Harper and Before getting into more details, these guys have been begging for answers.

 Okay, so there's always been a conflicting theory about full body workouts versus one specific muscle workout.